brunopk/google-calendar-addons/README.md

 ## Running on Google App Scripts

-Define the corresponding properties before running (see https://developers.google.com/apps-script/reference/properties?hl=en) Before uploading code to Google Apps Script remove or comment out all `imports ...` and before running any function remove `Test.gs` and `test/test.gs`
+Define the corresponding properties before running (see [Property service](https://developers.google.com/apps-script/reference/properties?hl=en)).
+Before uploading code to Google Apps Script :

+- Remove or comment out all `imports ...` and before running any function remove `Test.gs` and `test/test.gs`.
+- Remove or comment out all constant definition in every file but `Constants/ts` to avoid duplication (they are redefined on `WorkPlanification.ts` and other files to work with mocha test).

 ## Testing